rodionmoiseev/c10n/core/README.md

 Cosmopolitan -- C10N
 ====================

-A Java library, focused on making internatiolisation more modular, easier to evolve and maintain, robust-to-change and IDE-friendly without excess of external tools.
+A Java library, focused on making internationalisation more modular, easier to evolve and maintain, robust-to-change and IDE-friendly without excess of external tools.